QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 * to think about where you put the elements of your interfaces, by creating ``wireframes``
-* you would need to think about what elements do you need in your interfaces
+* you will need to think about what elements you need in your interfaces
-* you must think about how to sort things like menus to make them simple and intuitive
+* you must think about how you will sort things like your menus to make them simple and intuitive

 A wireframe is literally a frame of your application, you can draw it by yourself or use tools like

-* powerpoint
+* powerpoint (no don't)
 * [diagrams](https://app.diagrams.net/)
 * [sketch](https://www.sketch.com/) (macOS)
-* Photoshop (paid)
+* Photoshop (paid, for professionals)
 * [Justinmind](https://www.justinmind.com/)
   (trial available but paid, **the best of all**)
 * [moqups](https://moqups.com/) (**the best for free**, account required)